Franklin Regional Transit Authority: History

 The FRTA was established in 1978 with then implementation of Massachusetts General Laws Chapter 161B, which gave rise to several regional transit authorities throughout Massachusetts.
 FRTA is the largest public transit authority in Massachusetts by territory.

-Prior to the FRTA, Greenfield and its surrounding areas were served by Greenfield and Montague Transportation Area (GMTA), an authority created with the purchase of assets of the defunct Connecticut Valley Street Railway in 1924 which operated an intermunicipal tram service in Greenfield and Turners Falls until it was abandoned and replaced with bus service during the Depression.
+Prior to the FRTA, Greenfield and its surrounding areas were served by Greenfield and Montague Transportation Area (GMTA), an authority created with the purchase of assets of the defunct Connecticut Valley Street Railway in 1924 which operated an intermunicipal tram service in Greenfield and Turners Falls, until it was abandoned and replaced with bus service during the Depression.

 In 1999, the FRTA and the Fitchburg-based Montachusett Regional Transit Authority (MART) cooperated to form a route to Athol and Orange, Massachusetts, linking Greenfield to the MART terminal in Gardner.

 Although not in the FRTA service area, public bus service operated by the Pioneer Valley Transit Authority between Greenfield and Northampton began in 2000.

 In 2006, the FRTA assumed the responsibility of providing transportation services for the towns of Greenfield and Montague, when the former Greenfield & Montague Transportation Area (GMTA) transit authority became unfunded by the state Department of Transportation.
 In 2013, Athol voted to withdraw from the FRTA service district, and instead voted to join MART, necessitating that the former Greenfield/Athol route be truncated to Orange.

 Fixed-route and paratransit service were made free effective November 1, 2024.
 Initially a pilot until mid-2025, it was later made permanent.

+The three Western Massachusetts transit authorities – the Berkshire Regional Transit Authority, the FRTA, and the Pioneer Valley Transit Authority – began operating weekday-only intercity routes branded as "Link 413" (after area code 413) in January 2026.
+Initial service included a North Adams–Greenfield route.